tomytzhou/eep-assembler/README.md

 3. In ISSIE create a new ROM, hover over 'Enter data later' and select 'assembly.ram'
 4. Delete the old ROM and connect the new ROM.

-## Notes
+## Version History

+### v1.1
+* Now supports the entire EEP1 instruction set.
+* Added some basic error detection.
+### v1.0
-The EEP1 assembler currently only supports the EEP0 instruction set.
+* The EEP1 assembler currently only supports the EEP0 instruction set.